Roseiguado/Roseiguado.github.io/home.md

 # About Me

 My name is Rosalba Iguado I was born in Chihuahua city in Mexico on November 13, 1983.
 I am a single mother with 2 precious little boys.
-I have a technical degree in bilingual administrator assistant in MX.
+I have a technical degree in Bilingual Administrative Assistant in Mexico.
 MY job experience is mostly in customer service.
 I worked at UPS Air Freight as a Data III agent sending shipments daily by air and making sure the shipments arrived to final destination on time.
-I have also worked for call centers in different areas like Microsoft Money technical support and I helped customers troubleshoot problems in their computers over the phone.
-I have accounting and HR experience as well and my last job was a housekeeper self employee in which I enjoyed doing it; making sure I did a good and satisfying job for my clients homes.
-I was able to build really good relationships as a house keeper and my past jobs and that has motivated me to do more things and to help others and always give the best of me.
-I am very happy to be part of the CTRL+SHIFT Code School program, and I am very excited for new opportunities and new challenges in my life.
+I have also worked for call centers in different areas like Microsoft Money technical support and I helped customers troubleshooting error issues in their computers over the phone.
+I have accounting and HR experience as well; and my last job was a self employee working as a housekeeper where I was able to build really good relationships with my clients and that has motivated me to do more things and to help others by giving the best of me.
+I am very happy to be part of the CTRL+SHIFT Code School program, and I am very excited for the new opportunities and new challenges in my life.

 # Goals

-My biggest goal in life is to enjoy life doing everything that makes me happy.
-I want to grow in a business and I want to take new challenges where I can use all my knowledge to perform a good job and have the satisfaction that I can do anything if I really want to follow my dream for a good future for me and my boys.
+My biggest goal in life is enjoying life with my family; doing anything that makes me happy.
+I want to have my own business and work for a good company taking new challenges where I can use all my knowledge to perform a good job and have the satisfaction that I can be really good at anything I do.
+My personal goal is traveling and discovering the world.

 # Contact

 LinkedIn.com/I’m/rose-iguado-9b840b194

 https://twitter.com/Rose50036321

 Roseiguado13@gmail.com